 - Youth activities

 - Setting up a new club or activity

 - Day-to-day operational expenses of an existing group or organisation

 - Activities aimed at promoting political parties or religious beliefs

-- Expenditure already incurred before the date of your application
+- Expenditure already incurred before the date of your application or retrospective applications

 - Debt servicing costs